robbrooksddm/walty/README.md

 ## CMS-driven preview
 Products now store a `previewSpec` and page settings.
 Templates link to these products so the editor opens with the correct canvas size and safe‑area guides.

+## Rendering requirements

+Server-side mockup rendering depends on a Node canvas implementation.
+The API tries to load the native `canvas` module first and falls back to `@napi-rs/canvas`.
+If neither module is available, `/api/render` will return a `canvas-not-installed` error.
+Ensure one of these packages can be resolved in your environment.